annaguo-bios/flexCausal/README.md

   For example, `list(M=c('M1','M2'))` specifies that $M$ is a multivariate variable with components $M1$ and $M2$.

-# 4 Influence function-based Estimation via one-step correction and TMLE
+# 4 Influence Function-Based Estimation via One-Step Correction and TMLE

-## 4.1 One-step Corrected Plug-in Estimators
+## 4.1 One-Step Corrected Plug-In Estimation

 In implementing the onestep estimator, we use the trick of sequential regression.
 For example, in the above example (a), the onestep estimator